 Fast forward five years, our relationship has inevitably changed as we live together and learn more about each other, it’s so easy to lose sight of the wonderful things, the romance at the start of a relationship as you navigate through adulting: mortgages, car insurance, home insurance, taking out the bins, keeping on top of the washing and urgh, whose turn is it to cook tea again?
 But peppered amongst the mundane daily chores of life are those warm, enveloping hugs, that listening ear at the end of a frustrating day at work and of course, the fundamental qualities of why I love John dearly: patience and kindness.

-GIVEAWAY Together Forever – Thomas Sabo at Very
+GIVEAWAY Together Forever – Thomas Sabo at Very (Now closed)

 In the spirit of celebrating love stories like mine and to celebrate Thomas Sabo at Very, I’m pleased to be able to offer you the chance to win the featured Thomas Sabo ‘Together Forever’ necklace from the Thomas Sabo collection at Very – worth £99!
 One randomly selected winner will receive their very own ‘Together Forever’ Heart Linked necklace, to have and to hold.
 This competition closes at 11.59pm on the 21st February.
 Extra entries will also be accepted via specified social media posts.

 1. Visit the ‘Together Forever’ collection by Thomas Sabo at Very, by simply clicking HERE.

 2. Comment on this post with your favourite piece from the Together Forever collection in the blog comments below!